mannuds007/Ray-Tracing/README.md

 To simulate the depth of field, multiple rays are cast from the camera origin with slight offsets, converging towards the focal point $$\(\mathbf{r}_{\text{focus}}\)$$.
 These rays contribute to the final pixel color, with objects in focus being sharply rendered and those out of focus appearing blurred.

-### Animation

-Animation is created by updating the scene for each frame and rendering the frames in sequence.
-Objects can be moved, rotated, or scaled over time to create animated effects.

 ## How to Run the Automated File